 The life lesson here, however, is not just important for parents.

-As a heart attack survivor, I’ve had to learn this lesson the hard way, every day, over and over.
+As a woman living with ongoing cardiac symptoms, I’ve had to learn and re-learn this lesson the every day, over and over.
 More than mere ‘stop and smell the roses’ sentiment, Rubin’s tiny slide show urges us to be present for even the smallest task of daily life – yes, even the ones we dread doing.